-Mitigation of volatile organic compounds on site at Unit Well 15.

-Removal of iron and manganese at Unit Well 8.

-Removal of iron and manganese at Unit Well 7.

-Replace Unit Well 3, which was abandoned in 2008.
+- Mitigation of volatile organic compounds on site at Unit Well 15. - Removal of iron and manganese at Unit Well 8. - Removal of iron and manganese at Unit Well 7. - Replace Unit Well 3, which was abandoned in 2008.

+Additional information about the Well 7 and Well 15 projects is also included later in this report.